UncleArtie/UncleArtie.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title:
 ---

-# H1: PROFESSIONAL EXPERIENCE
+# PROFESSIONAL EXPERIENCE

-MASTEC NETWORK SOLUTIONS – Atlanta, GA 2015-Present MasTec Network Solutions (MNS) is a division of MasTec that provides comprehensive services and turnkey solutions required to design, build, optimize and maintain telecommunications networks.
+## MASTEC NETWORK SOLUTIONS – Atlanta, GA 2015-Present

+**MasTec Network Solutions (MNS)** is a division of MasTec that provides comprehensive services and turnkey solutions required to design, build, optimize and maintain telecommunications networks.
 Senior Installer/Level IV
 • Successfully completed expansion of AT&T IP Multimedia Subsystem for VoLTE backhaul and control.
 • Responsible for growth to AT&T VoIP network in Atlanta, doubling capacity.